utkuakyuz/virtual-react-json-diff/README.md

 [![Downloads][download-badge]][npm-url]
 ![bundle size](https://badgen.net/bundlephobia/minzip/virtual-react-json-diff)

-👉 [Try it now](https://virtual-react-json-diff.netlify.app) (New Demo Page Available)
+👉 [Try it now](https://virtual-react-json-diff.netlify.app) (See the New Demo Page Including AceEditor)

 A high-performance React component for visually comparing large JSON objects.
 Built on top of [json-diff-kit](https://www.npmjs.com/package/json-diff-kit), this viewer supports:

-- 🧠 Virtual scrolling for better performance (especially for large diffs)
+- Virtual scrolling for better performance (especially for large diffs)
+- Custom theming (Soon new themes will be available)
+- Dual Mini Map
 - 🔍 Search functionality
-- 🗺️ Mini Map
-- 🎨 Custom theming
 - ⚛️ Optimized for React (uses `react-window`)

-This component is developed for dealing with thousands of lines of Json Files, and seamlessly compare then render them on UI
+This component is developed for dealing with thousands of lines of Json Files, and seamlessly compare then render them on UI.
+Json Compare is a concept that has insufficient FE components available.
+This component brings solution to the issues of current diff viewers.
+Virtualized scroll gives a smooth experience while dual minimap and search ability simplifies the process of comparing JSON objects.

-## 🚀 Features
+## Features

 - **Compare Large JSON Objects** – Handles big files without freezing the UI
 - **Virtualized Rendering** – Efficient DOM updates using `react-window`
 - **Search Highlighting** – Find matches and scroll directly to them
-- **Mini Map** – A minimap of Json Diff, scaled to better see comparison result
+- **Mini Map** – Dual scrollable minimap of Json Diff, scaled to better see comparison result
 - **Customizable Styles** – Add your own class names and styles easily (checkout JsonDiffCustomTheme.css)

 ## Demo